-- 22. In connection with these projects, Alstom PROM and its co-conspirators provided millions of dollars and other things of value to Indonesian officials in exchange for those officials' assistance in securing the power projects for Alstom PROM, Alstom and its subsidiaries. - 23.
-Specifically, Alstom and its subsidiaries retained consultants, including Consultant A and Consultant B, to assist them and their consortium partners in obtaining the contracts for the power projects in Indonesia.
+21. In connection with these projects, Alstom Power US and its co-conspirators provided millions of dollars and other things of value to Indonesian officials in exchange for those officials' assistance in securing the power projects for Alstom Power US, Alstom and its subsidiaries.

+22. Specifically, Alstom and its subsidiaries retained consultants, including Consultant A and Consultant B, to assist them and their consortium partners in obtaining the contracts for the power projects in Indonesia.
 The primary purpose of these consultants was not to provide legitimate services to Alstom, its subsidiaries, and its consortium partners, but was instead to pay bribes to Indonesian officials who had the ability to influence the award of the contracts.
-This was known by Alstom PROM and its co-conspirators, including Hoskins, Pierucci, and Alstom Executives A and B. - 24.
-Alstom PROM and its co-conspirators first retained Consultant A in connection with the Tarahan Project in or around late 2002.
-Consultant A was to receive a commission based on the overall value that each consortium member would receive from the Tarahan Project contract, from which Consultant A was expected to pay bribes to Indonesian officials, including a high-ranking member of Parliament ("Official 1") and a high-level executive at PLN ("Official
+This was known by Alstom Power US and its co-conspirators, including Hoskins, Pierucci, and Alstom Executives A and B.

+23. Alstom Power US and its co-conspirators first retained Consultant A in connection with the Tarahan Project in or around late 2002.
+Consultant A was to receive a commission based on the overall value that each consortium member would receive from the Tarahan Project contract, from which Consultant A was expected to pay bribes to Indonesian officials, including a high-ranking member of Parliament ("Official 1") and a high-level executive at PLN ("Official 2").
+However, through the course of 2003, Alstom personnel came to the conclusion that Consultant A had not sufficiently assured key Indonesian officials at PLN, including members of the evaluation team ("Official 3" and "Official 4"), that he would adequately pay them after the award of the contract.

-- 2").
-However, through the course of 2003, Alstom personnel came to the conclusion that Consultant A had not sufficiently assured key Indonesian officials at PLN, including members of the evaluation team ("Official 3" and "Official 4"), that he would adequately pay them after the award of the contract. - 25.
-Accordingly, in or around September or October 2003, Hoskins, Pierucci, Alstom Executive B, and Alstom Indonesia Executive informed Consultant A that Consultant A would be responsible only for paying bribes to Official 1 and that Alstom PROM and its co-conspirators would retain another consultant to pay bribes to PLN officials.
-Shortly thereafter, Alstom PROM and its co-conspirators sent Consultant A an amended consulting agreement, reducing the amount of Consultant A's commission to reflect Consultant A's reduced responsibilities and to cover the additional cost of retaining a new consultant.
+24. Accordingly, in or around September or October 2003, Hoskins, Pierucci, Alstom Executive B, and Alstom Indonesia Executive informed Consultant A that Consultant A would be responsible only for paying bribes to Official 1 and that Alstom Power US and its co-conspirators would retain another consultant to pay bribes to PLN officials.
+Shortly thereafter, Alstom Power US and its co-conspirators sent Consultant A an amended consulting agreement, reducing the amount of Consultant A's commission to reflect Consultant A's reduced responsibilities and to cover the additional cost of retaining a new consultant.
 Alstom then retained Consultant B, through a consulting agreement with Alstom PROM, for the purpose of bribing PLN officials.
-Around the same time, Alstom and its subsidiaries also retained Consultant B, through a consulting agreement with Alstom PROM, to bribe PLN officials in connection with their efforts to secure a Muara Tawar Project contract. - 26.
-Alstom PROM and its co-conspirators were ultimately awarded the Tarahan Project and Muara Tawar Block 5 Project contracts and made payments to the aforementioned consultants for the purpose of paying Indonesian government officials, including Official 1, Official 2, Official 3, and Official 4, in exchange for their assistance in securing the Tarahan Project and the Muara Tawar Block 5 Project for Alstom, its subsidiaries, and its consortium partners.
+Around the same time, Alstom PROM, to bribe PLN officials in connection with their efforts to secure a Muara Tawar Project contract.

+25. Alstom Power US and its co-conspirators were ultimately awarded the Tarahan Project and Muara Tawar Block 5 Project contracts and made payments to the aforementioned consultants for the purpose of paying Indonesian government officials, including Official 1, Official 2, Official 3, and Official 4, in exchange for their assistance in securing the Tarahan Project and the Muara Tawar Block 5 Project for Alstom, its subsidiaries, and its consortium partners.